 My only regret is not having a more complete tour.
 I really would like to see one of the tunnels made by the North and discovered by the South in the 70s.

-PS: I want to leave a link to the Vice Guide Travel to North Korea because it gets inside the hermit country and show us how things works there.
-(And because I love Vice and Shane Smith is my hero).
+PS: I want to leave a link to the Vice Guide Travel to North Korea because it gets inside the hermit country and show us how things work there.